-As set out above, following the consequential Rule change (and assuming its approval), the final notification period under such a process is likely to be about 18 months.
-The Commission notes that this would be consistent with the determination of the Australian Competition and Consumer Commission (ACCC) in approving the last increase in VoLL.
-In this instance, the ACCC considered that a notice period of approximately 16 months, following its final determination, was appropriate.
+As set out above, following the consequential Rule change (and assuming its approval), the final notification period under such a process would be likely to be about 18 months.
+The Commission noted that this would be consistent with the determination of the Australian Competition and Consumer Commission (ACCC) in approving the last increase in VoLL.
+In this instance, the ACCC considered that a notice period of approximately 16 months, following its final determination, was appropriate.65